This is the San Juan Horseshoe

-Please remove shoes before entering categories such as Lifestyles and Soft News, accessible by clicking on stupid names under the masthead.
+Welcome and please remove shoes before entering categories such as Lifestyles and Soft News, accessible at all hours of the day and night by clicking on stupid names under the masthead.

 No cigars before eleven please.